 Travis County Parks

 For updated information about Hamilton Pool Preserve please call our public information line at 512-264-2740.
 The message is updated daily at 9 am, or when rain changes our status during the day.
 Remember the preserve sometimes closes to all visitors due to recent rains and hazardous trail conditions.

 Notice: Beginning May 15, 2016, and through September 30, 2016, reservations will be required to enter Hamilton Pool Preserve.
 Click here to make reservations for this period.

-SWIMMING STATUS: Hamilton Pool Preserve is currently NOT allowing swimming due to high bacteria levels.
-The earliest swimming might be allowed is Saturday, May 7.
-You can call the public information line at that time for updated information.
-The public information phone number is 512-264-2740.
-It is updated daily at 9 am, or when rain changes our status during the day.
+SWIMMING STATUS: Hamilton Pool Preserve is currently NOT allowing swimming or water contact due to recent rains and high bacteria levels.
+The earliest swimming might be allowed is Thursday, May 26.
+You may call the public information phone line at 512-264-2740 on May 26 for updated information.

 What To Know Before You Come